How to Wash Silk Vintage Clothes

 Make sure to avoid using harsh detergents or bleach, as these can damage the silk fibres.

-Silk should be washed in lukewarm water which is no hotter than 100°F or around 37.78 degrees celsius.
+Silk should be washed in lukewarm water that is no hotter than 100°F or around 37.78°C.

 Keep in mind that hot water can damage the silk fibres and disturb its feel.